sharling-lz/ppnet/README.md

 - Person detector has person AP of 56.4 on COCO val2017 dataset.
 - GFLOPs is for convolution and linear layers only.
 - The training speed is obtained on a machine with one NVIDIA 2080Ti GPU
+- The same standard data augmentation and data processing are used during training and testing.

 ## Environment
 The code is developed using python 3.6 on Ubuntu 18.04.
 NVIDIA GPUs are needed.
 The code is developed and tested using 1 NVIDIA 2080Ti GPU.